Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

 According to the Environmental and Energy Study Institute, there were more than 5,400 data centers in the U.S. as of March 2025.
 By 2030, power demand is forecasted to soar to 130 gigawatts, the equivalent of powering more than 90 million homes.

 Artificial intelligence, machine learning, and streaming services are among the primary drivers of this surge.
-And as computing needs expand, power grid infrastructure is struggling to keep up.
-The result is a sector increasingly viewed by ratepayers, regulators, and the public as a strain on shared energy resources — one that drives up electricity costs for everyone.
+As computing needs expand and power grid infrastructure struggles to keep up, data centers are increasingly viewed by ratepayers, regulators, and the public as a strain on shared energy resources — one that drives up electricity costs for everyone.

-This perception creates real regulatory and reputational risk.
+This perception is already creating real regulatory and reputational risk.
 Communities are pushing back against new data center developments, citing concerns about grid reliability and rising utility rates.
-For an industry that depends on continued expansion, that resistance can slow growth and complicate site selection.
+For an industry that depends on continued expansion, that resistance is slowing growth and complicating site selection.

 Storage